-The most frequent oral complication to develop in pregnant women is pregnancy gingivitis [9].
-During pregnancy, the gingival tissues may exhibit an increased inflammatory response to local irritants, such as plaque and calculus, due to the altered levels of estrogen and progesterone.
-Research indicates that there are significant changes in the oral flora during pregnancy, with a shift to more anaerobic flora as the pregnancy progresses and an increase in the presence of Prevotella intermedia [11].
+The most frequent oral complication to develop in pregnancy is pregnancy gingivitis, occurring in 60% to 75% of pregnant patients [9; 12].
+During pregnancy, the gingival tissues may exhibit an increased inflammatory response to local irritants, such as plague and calculus, due to the altered levels of estrogen and progesterone.
+Research indicates that there are significant changes in the oral flora during pregnancy, with a shift to more anaerobic flora as the pregnancy progresses and an increase in the presence of Prevotella intermedia [13].
 Pregnancy gingivitis begins at the marginal gingiva and extends into the interdental papilla and may involve a few teeth or the entire dentition.
-In general, the condition has an onset during the first trimester of pregnancy and may increase significantly throughout pregnancy [12].
+In general, the condition has an onset during the first trimester of pregnancy and may increase significantly throughout pregnancy [14].